Global Summer Programme (GSP)

 Student's Pass (Visa)

 The SMU Centre for Global Education and Opportunities (GEO) facilitates the application of the Student's Pass which is under the purview of the Singapore Immigration and Checkpoints Authority (ICA).
-Nevertheless, students are personally responsible for completing and fulfiling the application requirements for the Student’s Pass before their arrival in Singapore.
+Nevertheless, students are personally responsible for completing and fulfilling the application requirements for the Student’s Pass before their arrival in Singapore.

 The Student’s Pass enables students to study at SMU and make exit and entry to and from Singapore.
 Please note that students are not permitted to undertake any form of internship (paid or unpaid) during their term of study in Singapore.

-For extension of stay beyond the Student’s Pass validity, a valid visa may be required and students are advised to check with ICA directly.
+For extension of stay beyond the Student’s Pass validity, a valid visa may be required, and students are advised to check with ICA directly.

 More information on Student’s Pass application will be provided in mid-April.

-For more information regarding the courses available, course details, eligibility, fees, and how to sign up, please find more information here.
+For more information regarding the courses available, course details, eligibility, fees, and how to sign up, please find more information here

 The SMU campus is situated near City Hall, Bras Basah and Bencoolen MRT (subway) stations.
 There are many housing options that are within walking distance and the university is well-served by Singapore’s public transportation network, eg. Trains and buses.